 What is Carb Coverage?

 Carb coverage is a term used in diabetes management that refers to the amount of insulin required to metabolize a certain amount of carbohydrates.
-The insulin to carb ratio is a crucial component in calculating the correct insulin dose for a meal or snack to maintain blood glucose levels within target ranges.
+The carb ratio is a crucial component in calculating the correct insulin dose for a meal or snack to maintain blood glucose levels within target ranges.

 How to Calculate Carb Coverage?